15 Perfect Dogs for Apartment Dwellers

 6. French Bulldog

-Low energy, low barking, and big charm.
-Keep an eye on their breathing in hot weather — they’re a brachycephalic breed.
+Low energy, low barking, and big charm — a near-ideal city dog.
+Just keep an eye on their breathing in hot weather; they're a flat-faced (brachycephalic) breed.

 7. English Bulldog

 Bigger and even lazier than the Frenchie.
-If you’re okay with some snoring and potential health care costs, they’re a lovable, low-key roommate.
+If you can live with some snoring and possible vet costs, they're a wonderfully low-key roommate.

 8. Barbet

-Rare but awesome.
+Rare but wonderful.
 Fluffy, calm, and relatively quiet.
-If you’ve got a bit more space and want a medium-sized dog, this one’s a dream.
+If you've got a bit more room and want a medium-sized dog, this one's a dream.

 9. Greyhound